When you look at a page, white space is the empty space that surrounds the text.

 When there isn’t enough white space, the text can be hard to read, hard to understand.
 The page is cluttered; the brain has a hard time sorting out what’s there.

 When we talk about overscheduled kids, I think about white space.

 When we talk about project learning, I think about white space.

 When we cram too many experiences into a child’s day/week/life, we don’t leave time for them to think about what they’ve experienced — they just move on to the next thing, letting the previous thing drop away.

 (This is true for ourselves, too, of course.)

 When children are learning through projects, their interest and engagement and production of work will naturally ebb and flow.
 It’s not factory work — it doesn’t happen at a single, steady pace.
 It’s creative work — it requires thinking, and having ideas, and mulling things over, and a change of pace now and then.

 What is white space in a project?
-Doing something else for awhile … turning your attention to a different problem … relaxing … reading … being bored … maybe simply slowing the pace for awhile.
+Doing something else for awhile … turning your attention to a different problem … relaxing … reading … daydreaming … maybe simply slowing the pace for awhile.